simonsdave/yar/README.md

 cd; cd yar; source bin/cfg4dev; cd key_server/key_store/; ./key_store_installer.py --log=info --create=true
 ~~~~~

-* start the Key Server: in a new terminal window run the following to start the Key Server
+* start the Key Server: in a new terminal window run the following to start the Key Server - by
+default the Key Server will listen on port 8070

 ~~~~~
 cd; cd yar; source bin/cfg4dev; cd key_server; ./key_server.py --log=info
 ~~~~~

-* generating an inital set of credentials: in any available terminal window (feel free to use your own e-mail address):
+* generate an inital set of credentials by issuing the follow cURL request:

 ~~~~~
 curl \